ericsherman4/learning-pyqt5/README.md

 looks like 1 unit for height != 1 unit for width in terms of spacing size. this was the same for tkinter.

 use svg for icons so as not to overload the rendering of the application

+can you use a "column" item under the Qt Quick - Positioner section. anything you put in here will stack nicely and auto align I think. useful for like side menus.